lambdaclass/mirra_backend/README.md

 #### Increase server network bandwidth

-It'd be ideal in the future to be able to deploy and run a loadtest without bandwidth bottleneck, by increasing the network bandwidth to a higher number.
+It'd be ideal in the future to be able to deploy and run a loadtest without bandwidth bottleneck.
+This could be achieved by increasing the server’s network bandwidth capacity.

 #### Reducing bandwidth consumption